 The range of B. lapidarius is expanding northwards in the U. K. As a child in Aberdeen I cannot recall seeing a single individual, but now they are often the most commonly seen bumblebee.

-They have comparatively short tongues (see the photograph on the left showing a male extending his tongue) and prefer flowers that form a distinct landing platform, such as daisies, dandelions and thistles.
+Lapidarius have comparatively short tongues (see the photograph below showing a male extending his tongue) and prefer flowers that form a distinct landing platform, such as daisies, dandelions and thistles.
 The heads of these flowers are made up of many small florets each containing only a small quantity of nectar.
 While on these flowers the bees probe many times and walk around the flower rather than fly.
 So the bees are going for a low yield of nectar per probe, but minimum time and energy between probes.

 Below is a male.
 His tongue is extended as he moves from floret to floret.
 He is brushing some debris, pollen probably, off his head and thorax with his front leg.
 Males do not collect pollen as they have no pollen baskets.